wp-plugins/osm/readme.txt

 == Screenshots ==
 1. Showing a track added with a GPX file
-2. Showing all places or blog has got tagged posts/pages
+2. Showing all places the blog has got tagged posts/pages